gamesbook/pyprototypr/docs/source/core_shapes.rst

 ..
 NOTE::

-   There is more detail about the many properties that can be defined for a Rectangle in the :ref:`customised Rectangle <customised_shapes:rectangleIndex>` section.
+   There is more detail about the many properties that can be defined for a Rectangle in the :ref:`customised Rectangle <rectangleIndex>` section.

 Example 1.
 ++++++++++